jlink/property-based-testing/pbt-java/src/test/java/pbt/hwayne/can_afford.md

 ## Update

-Meanwhile Brian Marick has published
+Meanwhile, Brian Marick has published
 [his TDD process for the same challenge](https://www.crustofcode.com/hillel-budget/).
+He's turning the combinatorics into a search problem; that's obviously a good idea, because it can (on average) handle bills with many items in less time.

 Have a look and compare!